IanMitchell/lovetemplate/README.md

     ruby init.rb "Company Name" "Game Name"

 Now you can open up the project in Sublime Text (or your favorite editor) and get to work.

+Build
+---

+The included build script automatically builds out distributable versions of your game.

+Building first requires that you run `gem install rubyzip` for handling zip/unzip operations.
+The rest of the functionality should be standard in Ruby.
+Once you've got that you simply run the build script:

+    ruby build/build.rb

+Once complete you should have builds for 32- and 64- bit Windows as well as OS X in the `build/output` directory, in addition to a regular `.love` file you can use on Linux.

+I'd like to investigate a better Linux solution but for now this is the recommended approach based on the [Löve2D wiki](http://www.love2d.org/wiki/Game_Distribution).

 License